vatlab/sos/README.md

 the second step would be run in parallel.

 We have showed you four versions of the same SoS script, each using more features of SoS.
-This actually demonstrates one of the advantages of the SoS system, namely you can start using SoS in minutes without knowing any of its advanced features, and can gradually improve your script when needs arise.
+This actually demonstrates one of the advantages of the SoS system, namely you can start using SoS in minutes without knowing any of its advanced features, and gradually improve your script if needed.

 ## Unique features and limitations